 - 4.4.
-Where a safeguarding concern comes to the attention of Coram staff via the Coram website 'chances' email address, the information should be passed to the Coram Head of HR, the Group Head of Quality Assurance and Safeguarding or a named manager identified to act on their behalf who will decide on any action to be taken.
-The Group Head of Quality Assurance and Safeguarding and Head of HR can advise on the identity of the named manager, as this may change over time.
-Further information on managing the 'Chances' email process when safeguarding concerns are mentioned is available in Appendix K. - 4.5.
+Where a safeguarding concern comes to the attention of Coram staff via the Coram website 'chances' email address, the information should be passed to the Coram Group Head of Quality Assurance and Safeguarding and the Head of HR. - 4.5.
+Further information on managing the 'Chances' email process when safeguarding concerns are mentioned is available in Appendix K. - 4.6.
 Where a safeguarding concern comes to the attention of Coram Voice staff via the Coram Voice email address "info", the information should be passed to the Coram Voice Designated Lead who will decide on any action to be taken.
 Advice maybe sought from the Group Head of Quality Assurance and Safeguarding.